evan-buss/imdb-web-scraper/readme.md

   - `flask run`
 - Site Pages
   - /movies
-    - List of all database movies
+    - List of all movies contained in database
     - Supports title search and pagination